sagiyagen/sentinel-classic-automation-detection/README.md

 # Classic Automation Detection Tool for Microsoft Sentinel

-> **⚠️ Community Solution:** This is a community-contributed tool designed to assist with the migration from classic automation to automation rules.
-While created to help Microsoft Sentinel customers, this is not an official Microsoft product.
-Use at your own discretion and test in a non-production environment first.

 ## Overview

 As Microsoft Sentinel approaches the deprecation of classic automation, this tool helps you quickly identify analytic rules that still use classic alert-trigger playbooks and need to be migrated to automation rules.